madetech/handbook/benefits/cycle_to_work_scheme.md

 ### What happens to the bike at the end of the scheme?

 Once your hire period has come to an end, CycleScheme team will get in touch to discuss your options (Own it later, Own it now and Return.)
-The FAQ section of their website has lots of information regarding these options.
+The [FAQs section](https://help.cyclescheme.co.uk/article/42-what-is-an-ownership-fee) of their website has lots of information regarding these options.

 ### Who owns the bike?